-In this section, we first evaluate our question to KB query mapping performance.
-As a key component in our model, its performance impacts the final visual question answering (VQA) accuracy.
-We then report the performance of several baseline models, comparing with our own proposed method.
-Different from all the baseline models, our method is able to do the explicit reasoning for the VQA, \ie we can select the supporting fact from the knowledge base that leads to the answer.
-We also report the supporting facts selection accuracy.
+In this section, we first evaluate the question to KB-query mapping performance of our models.
+As a key component of our models, its performance impacts the final visual question answering (VQA) accuracy.
+We then report the performance of several baseline models, comparing with the proposed method.
+Different from all the baseline models, our method is able to perform explicit reasoning, that is, we can select the supporting-fact from knowledge bases that leads to the answer.
+We also report the supporting-fact selection accuracy.